jamie-allen/sdisruptor/presentation/preso/presentation.md

 !SLIDE transition=fade

-# Cache Lines
-.notes Data is not moved in bytes or words, but in cache lines/cache blocks (32-256 bytes depending on the processor, usually 64) as buckets in the unchained hashmap
-If two variables are on the same cache line and written to by different threads, they present the same problems of write contention as if they were one variable ("false sharing")
-For performance, you must ensure that independent but concurrently written data are on separate cache lines.
-PAD your data to make sure.

-* Cache "misses" are expensive
-* Variables shouldn't share a cache line

-!SLIDE transition=fade

 # Cache Misses
 .notes Compulsory/Cold, happens the first time a datum is accessed, can be ameliorated through pre-fetching Capacity, happens due to the finite space of a cache regardless of associativity or block size.
 Just not there because there is no room, you're using a lot of data at once.
 CPU caches almost always have every line filled, almost every allocation requires eviction